 Small balconies are an excellent place for urban gardening.
 Hanging wall gardens and potted plants work well but watch how you water!
 Your neighbor one floor down may not appreciate your green thumb when their balcony is soaked by runoff from your daily watering routine.

 If you don't have a balcony, don't worry.
 There are other places to put those plants.
-Here's a list of tips for either location and examples of the best plants for each.

 Don't forget your furry friends.
 Always make sure your plant choice is not toxic to your pets!